CVS raises 2021 forecast again after strong third quarter

 AP Health Writer

-But analysts expected that after the initial rush to get vaccines when eligibility expanded last spring.
-Vaccination rates could begin climbing again due to booster shots and the recent decision to allow children to receive them.

-CVS Health said COVID-19 vaccines, diagnostic testing and over-the-counter test kits contributed about 40% of the drugstore segment’s revenue increase.

-Revenue from the company’s biggest business, its pharmacy benefits management segment, grew 9% to $39.05 billion, helped by more pharmacy claims and growth in price specialty drugs.
+Revenue from the company’s biggest business, pharmacy benefits management, grew 9% to $39.05 billion, helped by more pharmacy claims and growth in pricey specialty drugs.

-Total revenue also jumped nearly 10% for the company’s Aetna insurance business, which covers more than 23 million people.
-That segment also saw higher costs from COVID-19 related treatment claims.
+The company’s Aetna insurance business, which covers more than 23 million people, saw sales climb nearly 10%.

+Sales from established drugstores also jumped 10% in the third quarter compared to last year, when the pandemic had more of an impact on consumer shopping.

-Shares of CVS Health Corp., based in Woonsocket, Rhode Island, slipped less than 1% before the opening bell Wednesday.
-Those shares closed at $91.15 on Tuesday and have already climbed about 33% so far this year.
+Shares of CVS Health Corp., based in Woonsocket, Rhode Island, climbed nearly 4% to $94.70 as broader markets slipped Wednesday morning.

 Follow Tom Murphy on Twitter